double-m/spikes/android/README.md

 Trubleshooting:

 - the application crashes on `super.onCreate` in `DisplayMessageActivity` class: debugging time.
+Works if `DisplayMessageActivity` is `android.app.Activity`, not if an `android.support.v7.app.ActionBarActivity`, or if in an ADT Bundle's project: probably the `appcompat-v7` library gets lost in the Maven deploy process.
+TODO: investigate).